With all the glitz and glamour associated with New York City, it can be hard to keep expectations in check when considering a move to the Big Apple.

 - CON: Often unaffordable without medical insurance

-Without medical insurance or other proof of being able to pay medical bills, hospitals may refuse to treat a patient, unless it is an emergency.
+Without medical insurance or other means of paying medical bills, hospitals may refuse to treat a patient, unless it is an emergency.
 In this case, patients will receive treatment to be stabilised but will then need to secure payment for long-term treatment.

 ► Find out answers to some Frequently Asked Questions about New York City